 Clinical trials are governed by strict regulation.
-Throughout each trial the proceedings are monitored by government authorities as well as GSK’s own Global Safety Board (GSB).
+Each research programme is periodically reviewed by government authorities, as well as GSK’s own Global Safety Board (GSB).

 There are always at least three phases to clinical trials.
 Occasionally a fourth phase might be necessary if: